 3 ways to transform your workplace’s digital enablement

-1. Make do - use what you already have
+1. Optimise what you already have

 The old adages, “keep it simple” or “use what you have”, both apply here.
-There is often functionally within existing platforms you may be aware off or have enabled.
+There is often functionally within existing platforms you may be aware of or have enabled.
 Talk to an expert who understands your existing technology or give your account managers a call to talk them through what you’re looking for.